Rakesh-Seenu/AI-Server-Challange/README.md

 This script will execute tests for both the chat completions and prefill endpoints and print the results to the console.
 It will also clean up the data.csv file after the tests complete.

 # Project Structure

-main.py: The main FastAPI application, containing the server endpoints. public_test.py: A script to test the /v1/chat/completions and /v1/prefill endpoints. requirements.txt: Lists all Python dependencies required for the project. data.csv: (Generated) Stores the extracted data from emails.
+- main.py: The main FastAPI application, containing the server endpoints.
+- public_test.py: A script to test the /v1/chat/completions and /v1/prefill endpoints.

-Upload this project to a GitHub repository and share the link.

-Zip the solution folder (as if you would publish it to Git) and send it back.
+- requirements.txt: Lists all Python dependencies required for the project.
+- data.csv: (Generated) Stores the extracted data from emails.